Currencies of Puerto Rico: Birth of the Puerto Rican peso

-In the 19th century, the issuing of situado concluded, with two last deliveries of 500,000 and 100,000 between 1809 and 1810.
-This brought forth a critical economical crisis to Puerto Rico.
-At the moment, Salvador Meléndez Bruna, the colonial governor in office, ordered the production of provincial paper money.
-The decree was officially enacted on August 31, 1812.
-These banknotes used the peso being used as equivalent to Spanish reales.
-Produced by hand, these banknotes featured quantities in the thousands, with 1 peso being worth 8 reales.
 Mechanical printing had arrived to Puerto Rico years earlier, but up until 1813, part of the issued notes were being produced by hand and stamped.
 Between 1812 and 1813, the tradition of collecting paper money continued, which reduced the amount of surviving banknotes drastically.
 The other notes printed between 1813 and 1814, featured a combination of printed types and stamps.
 The printing was done by Puerto Rico's National Printing Office and featured patterns to prevent the production of counterfeits.
-Those featuring denominations in reales, were adorned by Spain's Royal Seal, with the color varying depending on the date of issue, the 1813 8-real banknotes featured a lamb on the obverse.
-However, these security measures were ineffective against counterfeiting, eventually copies of several denominations were circulating in a widespread manner, forcing cities outside of San Juan, Arecibo and Loiza to discontinue their use.
+Those featuring denominations in reales, were adorned by Spain's Royal Seal, with the color varying depending on the date of issue and the 1813 8-real banknotes featured a lamb on the obverse.
+However, these security measures were ineffective against counterfeiting, eventually copies of several denominations were circulating in a widespread manner, forcing cities outside of San Juan, Arecibo and Loíza to discontinue their use.
 Meléndez Bruna decided that the only way to prevent forgery was by asking Spain to produce sealed paper for the printing of the banknotes.
 The first issue bore the signatures of treasurers or accountants, but this was dropped the subsequent year.

+On November 20, 1812, another emission of 85,000 pesos was produced.
+However, during this time depreciation reached 12.5%.
+The third began on January 28, 1813, and was worth 85,000 pesos.
+This was affected by a depreciation of 30-50%.
+Before this one was done, two more began, one worth 50,000 pesos and another 25,000 pesos.
+These were, however, affected by the preceding rate of devaluation and reached 80% depreciation, a rate that would extend for the following months.
+The sixth overlapped with the later phase of the previous two, beginning on June 15, 1813, and being worth some 40,000 pesos.
+The week after this was done, the seventh was printed for 50,000 pesos.

+Expectations that money was incoming lowered depreciation to 50%, rebounding it to 100% when these coins failed to arrive.
+The final printing began on August 25, 1813, for 85,000 pesos.
+In the end, 208,000 pesos were printed on 4-peso notes, 233,500 on 8-reales notes, 28,000 on 4-reales notes, 20,502 on 2-reales notes, 7,998 on 1-real notes and 2,000 pesos on half a real notes.
+By 1814, notes had depreciated to 300%.
+Pedro Tomás de Córdova claims that the following year, this had duplicated to 600%.
+The cost of merchandise was exorbitant, leading to arrangements to separate the offices of governor and intendent being accomplished by Ramón Power y Giralt.